 In Memoriam: Friend and colleague Stephen Cohen, a long-serving member of CISAC who guided our work in South Asia for many years, passed away on October 27, 2019.
 A notice can be found at Brookings Insitution, his professional home https://www.brookings.edu/experts/stephen-p-cohen/.
 He is already missed.

 The National Academy of Sciences (NAS) formed the Committee on International Security and Arms Control (CISAC) in 1980 to bring together leading scholars in science, technology, and medicine with military, diplomatic, and policy experts to address critical problems of international security, particularly issues concerning nuclear weapons, biosecurity, cybersecurity, space security, and terrorism.

-CISAC’s security dialogues with Russia (since 1981), China (since 1988) and India (since 1999) allow the Committee to address technical and potentially sensitive issues in international security, arms control and disarmament even when official relations are strained.
-These “Track II” dialogues, built on a foundation of scientist-to-scientist interaction, allow the Committee to sustain links to heads of state, senior parliamentarians and military officers in an international network of science academies and organizations in many countries around the world.
+CISAC’s security dialogues with Russia (since 1981), China (since 1988) and India (since 1999) allow the Committee to address technical and potentially sensitive issues in international security and arms control even when government-to-government relations are strained.
+In addition, CISAC engages its counterparts through less formal interactions in the United Kingdom, Germany, Japan, Pakistan, South Korea, Brazil, and other countries.